 My scholarship focuses primarily on twentieth- and twenty-first century literature and its relationship to visual culture and philosophy.
 I have published widely on German-language prose, poetry, avant-garde and experimental cinema, as well as the visual arts.
 While much of my recent scholarship has focused primarily on the work of author and filmmaker Alexander Kluge and social philosopher Oskar Negt, I have recently started a new project about money, value and knowledge in modern and contemporary German literature.
-In 2011-2012 I was a fellow with the Alexander von Humboldt Foundation and in 2014 I was appointed the Zachary Smith Distinguished Term Chair.
+In 2011-2012 I was a fellow with the Alexander von Humboldt Foundation and from 2014-2018 I was appointed the Zachary Smith Distinguished Term Chair in Teaching and Research.

 “Specters of Ambivalence: Notes on Alexander Kluge’s Ambiguous Genre.”
 Zeitschrift für Ästhetik und Allgemeine Kunstwissenschaft.
-Sonderheft: Ambiguity in Contemporary German Art and Literature (2018): Forthcoming.
+Sonderheft: Ambiguity in Contemporary German Art and Literature (2018): 135-150.